gaurav1780/comp1010practicalClassMaterial/week 9 - lists/workshopLists.md

 ### Question 10

 Store the number of items that have more than 4 characters in a variable `lengthyWordCount`.
 Display the value of `lengthyWordCount`.
+If you use an enhanced for-loop, you will not have to chain method calls.
+If you use a regular loop, you will have to chain, i.e. words.get(i).length().

 ## Question 11 through 15 are based on a list of Integer objects